gabriel27almeida/Hack-Assembler/README.md

 To assemble a `.asm` file, simply execute `./HackAssembler file_name.asm`.

-A `file_name.hack` will be created (or overwrited), which the HACK computer can read and execute.
+A `file_name.hack` will be created (or overwritten), which the HACK computer can read and execute.